Whispres/NN-chatbot-wiki/Development-Environment-Setup.md

 ## Python Neural Network Dependencies

-**NOTE:** The Java/Kotlin bot interfaces with the Python neural network, but is not dependent on it.
+**NOTE:** The Java/Kotlin bot interfaces with the Python neural network, but it is not dependent on the nueral network for basic commands and operations.
 The following is only required if the bot will be set to use the neural network.

 The recommended versions of each dependency are also listed in [`requirements.txt`](https://github.com/LunarWatcher/NN-chatbot/blob/master/requirements.txt).